r35382/bnflite/getting-started.md

 ## Debugging of BNFLite Grammar

-Writing grammar by EDSL will be easier if the user has understanding the parser behavior.
+Writing grammar by EDSL is easier if the user has some understanding the parser behavior.
 If the `Analyze` call returns an error the user always should take into consideration both possibilities:
  - syntax errors in the input text (incorrect text)
  - grammar bugs (incorrect rules).
-The BNFLite provides several mechanisms to minimize debugging and testing overhead
+The BNFLite provides several mechanisms to minimize debugging and testing overheads

 ### Return Codes

 Return code from `Analyze` call can contain flags related to the gramma.
- - `eBadRule`, `eBadLexem` - means the rules tree is not properly built
+ - `eBadRule`, `eBadLexem` - the rule tree is not properly built
  - `eEof` - "unexpected end of file" for most cases it is OK, just not enough text for applied rules
  - `eSyntax` - syntax error (controlled by the user)
  - `eOver` - too much data for cycle rules